ioenotes/ioenotes/content/english/syllabus/electronics/year1-part2/_index.md

 ---

 **Note on Syllabus Structure:**
-The BEI program typically spans four academic years, each divided into two parts (Part I and Part II), which correspond to semesters.
+The BEI program spans four academic years, each divided into two parts (Part I and Part II), which correspond to semesters.

-**Placeholder Links:**
-The links provided above (e.g., `/syllabus/electronics/year1-part2/`) are placeholders.
-You will need to update these with the actual URLs to your specific BEI syllabus pages or documents once they are created.
-Each link should ideally lead to a page detailing the subjects, credit hours, and examination schemes for that particular part/semester.

-**Accuracy and Updates:**
-We strive to keep this information accurate and up-to-date.
-The syllabus is subject to revisions by IOE.
-Always cross-reference with official IOE announcements or your department for the most current version.

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this BEI Year I, Part II Syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/themes/hugoplate/content/english/syllabus/electronics/year1-part2/_index.md).